wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-with-ai-builder/includes/6-summary.md

-Congratulations on creating your first model with AI Builder!
+Congratulations on creating your first model with AI Builder.

-In this module, you discovered how to bring AI to your business using AI Builder.
+In this module, you discovered how to bring AI to your business by using AI Builder.

 Specifically, you learned that:

--   There are a wide variety of AI capabilities at your disposal.
+-   A wide variety of AI capabilities are at your disposal.

--   Some model types can be customized to tailor to your needs, whereas other model types can be used right away.
+-   Some model types can be customized to your needs, whereas other model types can be used right away.

 -   You can use your model in several different ways: in your apps, in